patman007/patrickmason/01_midterm/Instructions/INSTRUCTIONS.md

 1. Do attempt the practical portion and push it, even if it doesn't work.
 Even non-working practical portion may attract enough credit to put you over the 70% mark.

+### SCORE

+m1 - 2/2 points

+m2 - 2/2 points

+m3 - 2/2 points

+m4 - 2/2 points

+m5 - 2/2 points

+m6 - 2/2 points

+m7 - 2/2 points

+m8 - 2/2 points

+m9 - 2/2 points

+m10 - 2/2 points

+m11 - 0/2 points.
+Correct answer is 5.
+None of the Above and 3.
+Can be used in a browser as well as on a server

+m12 - 2/2 points

+m13 - 2/2 points

+m14 - 2/2 points

+m15 - 2/2 points

+m16 - 2/2 points

+m17 - 2/2 points

+m18 - 2/2 points

+m19 - 1/2 points.
+The correct answers are 3 and 4.

+m20 - 1/2 points.
+The correct answers are 1, 2, and 3.

+q1 - s

+q2 - 3/3 points

+q3 - 3/3 points

+q4 - 3/3 points

+q5 - 3/3 points

+q6 - 3/3 points

+q7 - s

+q8 - 3/3 points

+q9 - 3/3 points

+q10 - 3/3 points

+q11 - 1/3 points.
+The question asked for alternate paragraphs, thereofore the code would like this: $("p:odd").css("background-color", "#ddd");

+q12 - 3/3 points.

+Practial - 29/30 points

+Notes: Overall solid practical.
+Functionally works, and the code follows the directions.
+I noticed you included Bootstrap, but didn't use any of the components.
+That would have been nice to see in the UI.

+Total: 93